 - If you get lost, you can always ask a local for directions.
 Most of the islanders speak enough English to help you get around.
 If that fails, body language is the way to go!

 - Bear in mind that online maps are not always accurate for the Greek islands.
-There might be less or more road options than it appears!
+There might be extra roads or some options that are no longer available!
 Also, GPS signal is not always good on remote islands, but you’ll be fine in popular destinations such as Mykonos and Santorini.

 - Goats and other domestic, farm or wild animals, such as cats, sheep and donkeys, are common traffic crashers in the Greek islands, but no need to panic.
 You just need to wait until they’re off the middle of the road and proceed with caution.
-Most of them are friendly and cute, so grab a photo to share online while you’re waiting.
+Most of them are friendly and cute, so you might even be able to take a nice photo to share online while you’re waiting.